 You may choose to get care In-Network (PPO) or Out-of-Network (Non-PPO).
-When you receive In-Network care, you must get our approval for all services and follow a treatment plan we approve.
-If you do, cost-sharing and limitations for In-Network mental health and substance abuse benefits will be no greater than for similar benefits for other illnesses and conditions.
+When you receive mental health or substance abuse care, you must get our approval for all services and follow a treatment plan we approve.
+If you do, cost-sharing and limitations will be no greater than for similar benefits for other illnesses and conditions.

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible or, for facility care, the inpatient deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when a deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible or, for facility care, the inpatient copayment applies to almost all benefits in this Section.
+The calendar year deductible is: \$350 per person for PPO services and \$400 per person for non-PPO services (\$700 per family for PPO services and \$800 per family for non-PPO services).
+The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply.
+The inpatient copayment is: \$100 for a PPO facility and \$300 for a non-PPO facility. - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The non-PPO benefits are the standard benefits of this Plan.
+PPO benefits apply only when you use a PPO provider.
+When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PREAUTHORIZATION FOR THESE SERVICES.
-See the instructions after the benefits descriptions below. - In-Network mental health and substance abuse benefits are below, then Out-of-Network benefits begin on page 42.
+See the instructions after the benefits descriptions below.

-Benefit Description You Pay After the calendar year deductible Note: The calendar year deductible applies to almos We say "(No deductible)" when it do st all benefits in this Section. ses not apply.
-In-Network benefits All diagnostic and treatment services contained in a treatment plan that we approve.
-The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.
-Your cost sharing responsibilities are no greater than for other illnesses or conditions Note: In-Network benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
-We will reduce your benefits if you do not precertify, preauthorize, get review of continuing treatment, or follow our approved treatment plan for all levels of care.
-Professional services, including individual or group therapy by providers such as psychiatrists, psychologists, or clinical social workers 15% of Plan allowance (no deductible for outpatient physician visits) Medication management (preauthorization not required) \$20 copayment (No deductible), \$30 copayment for specialist care (No deductible) Diagnostic tests, including psychological testing 15% of Plan allowance Services provided by a hospital or other facility as an inpatient, including residential treatment centers \$100 copayment for each hospital stay (No deductible) Services in approved alternative care settings such as: 15% of Plan Allowance Partial hospitalization includes a time-limited, ambulatory, active treatment program that: Offers intensive clinical services that are coordinated and structured in stable surroundings; and Provides at least 20 hours of scheduled programs in a licensed or accredited facility over at least five days per week
+Benefit Description You Pay After the calendar year deduc tible Note: The calendar year deductible applies to almos We say "(No deductible)" when it do st all benefits in this Section. ses not apply.
+In-Netw ork benefits we appr gnostic and treatment services contained in a treatment plan that rove.
+The treatment plan may include services, drugs, and is described elsewhere in this brochure.
+Your cost sharing responsibilities are than for other illnesses or conditions no great is clinic receive reduce y n-Network benefits are payable only when we determine the care ally appropriate to treat your condition and only when you the care as part of a treatment plan that we approve.
+We will your benefits if you do not precertify, preauthorize, get review of ing treatment, or follow our approved treatment plan for all of care. essional services, including individual or group therapy by iders such as psychiatrists, psychologists, or clinical social ers 15% of Plan allowance (no deductible outpatient physician visits) • Medi ication management (preauthorization not required) \$20 copayment (No deductible), \$30 copayment for specialist care (No deductible) • Diagr nostic tests, including psychological testing 15% of Plan allowance